xhahang/cpt316-asg1/README.md

    ```
    quit
    ```
-5. If AST visualization is enabled, a PNG file `syntax_tree.png` will be generated in the project folder.
+5. A PNG file `syntax_tree.png` will popped out and stored in the project folder.

 ---